 The Transy peace of mind

 But when you choose Transy, you can be confident you'll be able to pay those loans back.
-Our students graduate with 15 percent less debt than the average private school borrower, and because they have such success finding well-paying jobs, our loan default rate is far lower than other private or public colleges.
+Because our graduates have such success finding well-paying jobs, our loan default rate is far lower than other private or public colleges.

 Average 3-Year Loan Default Rates